twfhyr/cmake/README.md

 [ C:/Program Files (x86)/CMake/share/cmake-3.4/Modules/FindBoost.cmake:1153 ] Boost_FOUND = 1

 ```
-I checked the value in my D:/boost_1_59_0/stage/lib against the debug result and found that the name was not matched.For example,it was serching for "boost_system-vc120-mt-gd-1_59",but in my folder it showed as "libboost_system-vc120-mt-gd-1_59".
+I checked the value in my D:/boost_1_59_0/stage/lib against the debug result and found that the name was not matched.For example,it was serching for
+*"boost_system-vc120-mt-gd-1_59",
+but in my folder it showed as
+*"libboost_system-vc120-mt-gd-1_59".
 Then I check the findboost.cmake, and modify the  783 line set(Boost_LIB_PREFIX )as set(Boost_LIB_PREFIX "lib").
 Then it worked

 I hope this experience can help someone